Priyanka (2016 film)

-Priyanka (ಪ್ರಿಯಾಂಕ) is a 2016 Indian Kannada language thriller film written and directed by Dinesh Babu and produced by A. Mohan.
+Priyanka is a 2016 Indian Kannada language thriller film written and directed by Dinesh Babu and produced by A. Mohan.
 Based on a real-life incident occurred in Bengaluru, the film stars Priyanka Upendra and Tejas in the lead roles.
 Prakash Raj plays a special role of an investigator in the film.The music is composed by Krupakar and cinematography is by the director, Babu.

 Filming began in the November month of 2014 and took a single stretch of 32 days to complete.
 However, the film could not release for a long time.
 After multiple announcements of the release dates, the film released on 5 February 2016.